 On this day of salvation God gives us His grace and calls us here and now to be workers together with Him.
 In this epistle Paul offers his own example of receiving and responding to the grace of God in his work as a minister of God.
 He tells us that he does so "in much patience, in afflictions, in necessities, in distresses, In stripes, in imprisonments, in tumults, in labours, in watchings, in fastings..."
 (2 Corinthians 6:4-5).
 If we take the time to truly reflect on his example we find it overwhelming and convicting.
-As I read these words and considered how Paul received and then responded to the grace of God I was left praying, "God give me grace, that I may not receive your grace in vain" for as Paul describes it the Christian life is a difficult and daily endeavor.
+As I read these words and considered how Paul received and then responded to the grace of God I was left praying, "God give me an additional measure of grace, that I may not receive your grace in vain," because as Paul describes it the Christian life is a difficult and daily endeavor.
 These Epistles are so challenging because they call us to a life of authentic Christianity that doesn't feel good to our flesh and is radically different than the culture in which we live.

-Those who preach the prosperity gospel would disagree with this view, but in a difficult and daily struggle to take up our cross and follow Jesus I would suggest we find hope.
+Those who preach the prosperity gospel would disagree with this statement, but I believe that in the difficult and daily struggle to take up our cross and follow Jesus we find authentic Christianity.
 Consider this thought: Who is the enemy going to do his best to discourage, dishearten, and distract?
 Who is he going to use all his crafts and subtleties against as he tries to lure them into sin?
-Not those who are already distracted by the "cares and riches and pleasures of this life" (Luke 8:14), but those who endeavor daily to amend their lives, who seek "first the kingdom of God and His righteousness" (Matthew 6:33), and refuse to receive His grace in vain.
+Not those who are already comfortably distracted by the "cares and riches and pleasures of this life" (Luke 8:14), but those who endeavor daily to amend their lives, who seek "first the kingdom of God and His righteousness" (Matthew 6:33), and who refuse to receive His grace in vain regardless of what it may cost them in this life.

-Consider how that thought relates to our Gospel reading.
+Now consider how that thought relates to our Gospel reading.
 There we read that immediately after His baptism Jesus "was led up of the Spirit into the wilderness to be tempted of the devil" (Matthew 4:1).
 The moment immediately after Jesus began His earthly ministry, the very moment the fully divine and fully human God-man steadfastly fixed His eyes on the path to the Cross, He was met by the enemy and temptation.
 This is how the devil works in our lives as well.
-He uses his considerable power to go right to work on those who receive the grace of God given through the Sacraments for he knows that they are the outward, visible sign of the salvation offered to us through the Person and Work of Jesus Christ.
-He knows the sacraments are a spiritual grace and that as we receive them the members of the body of Christ are united in the name of the One True God, and he knows when fallen man uses his free-will for good, to unite himself to God and neighbor, Satan is being beat down under our feet and his mission "to steal, and to kill, and to destroy" (John 10:10) is failing miserably.
+He uses his considerable power to go right to work on those who receive the grace of God given through the Sacraments, for he knows that they are the outward, visible sign of the Salvation offered to us through the Person and Work of Jesus Christ.
+He knows the Sacraments are a spiritual grace and that as we receive them the members of the body of Christ are united in the name of the One True God, and he knows when fallen man uses his free-will for good, to unite himself to God and neighbor, Satan is being beat down under our feet and his mission "to steal, and to kill, and to destroy" (John 10:10) is failing miserably.